(Updated March 22, 2017)

 To know when you will be able to settle your loan, keep track of how much you still have to repay.
 Also, you can make it as a motivation.

-Options if you can’t repay your outstanding debt
+What to do if you can’t repay your outstanding debt

 Will you end up in jail if you don’t pay your loan?